 Beth E.C.
 Bailey

 In 2006, after an 8 month battle with brain cancer, Beth’s husband Scott died.
 She became a widow at the age of 36 and the only parent to two children, a son 3 years and a daughter 13 months old.
 Since Scott’s death, her journey has been filled with self-discovery and learning.
 Beth has always believed that “information is power” and continues to educate herself about grief and bereavement …. for both herself and her children.
-It is Beth’s hope that, as a family, they can live fulfilling lives while remembering Scott and keeping him close in their hearts.
-Beth is a “hockey and cheerleading mom” and continues to learn the intricacies of each sport.
-She is very proud of her children, and cherishes the joy they bring to life, each and every day.
+Beth’s hope has always been that she and her children live fulfilling lives while remembering Scott and keeping him close in their hearts.
+Beth is a very proud “hockey and cheerleading mom” and cherishes the joy her children bring to life.

 Since 2009, Beth has actively “given back” to the Waterloo Region community that supported her – as a volunteer for local bereavement organizations and as a support group facilitator.
 Past roles included Chairperson of the Program Advisory Committee for Bereaved Families of Ontario and Board Member of the Bereavement Ontario Network.
-Beth is also enthusiastic about public speaking and travels to communities to educate others about grief and hope.
+At present, Beth volunteers for the Kitchener Waterloo Community Foundation as a member of the Community Grants Committee.
+Beth is also enthusiastic about public speaking and sharing her story to educate others about grief and hope.

-Beth graduated from the University of Western Ontario with a degree in Urban Development and continues her education in grief and bereavement through The Centre for Loss and Life Transition, (Fort Collins, Colorado).
-Her professional background includes more than 15 years of experience in the private, public and non-profit sectors.
-Beth’s expertise includes strategic marketing, business development, communications, organizational development and operations/finance.
+Beth graduated from the University of Western Ontario with a degree in Urban Development and has pursued education in grief and bereavement through The Centre for Loss and Life Transition and SickKids Centre for Community Mental Health.
+Her professional background includes more than 20 years of experience in the private, public and non-profit sectors.
+Beth’s expertise includes economic development, strategic marketing, communications, and operations/finance.
 The founding of The Hummingbird Centre for Hope is a natural extension of Beth’s experience in both the business and bereavement sectors.